Sevenoaks (UK Parliament constituency): Constituency profile

 The constituency consists of Census Output Areas of one local government districts with a working population whose income is higher than the national average and lower than average reliance upon social housing.
 At the end of 2012 the unemployment rate in the constituency stood as 1.7% of the population claiming jobseekers allowance, compared to the regional average of 2.4%.
 The borough contributing to the bulk of the seat has a low 13.1% of its population without a car, 19.2% of the population without qualifications and a high 32.0% with level 4 qualifications or above.
 In terms of tenure 72.7% of homes are owned outright or on a mortgage by occupants as at the 2011 census across the district.

+Electoral Calculus categorises the seat as being part of the “Strong Right” demographic, those who have fiscally conservative views on the economy but are also fairly nationalist and socially conservative, alongside strong support for Brexit.
+Additionally, the gross household income is £53,612 whilst the average house price is £567,313.